kdaxh/APQS/README.md

 # Automatic Patient Queueing System (APQS)

-UI by html and CSS
+UI by html and css

 Model for predicting malaria prevalence.